Impact

 Risk and Exploitability

-The vulnerability is a resource‑leak flaw (CWE‑401).
-No public exploit has been reported and it is not listed in CISA’s KEV catalog.
-The EPSS score is not available, so the likelihood of exploitation remains uncertain.
-However, because the flaw can lead to system instability or DoS, it should be treated with caution.
-The severity depends on whether the affected device is actively used; a server with no CX23885 hardware is not impacted even if the driver remains compiled.
+This flaw involves the missing release of a DMA mapping, corresponding to CWE-772, a missing delete or release resource weakness.
+No public exploit has been reported and the vulnerability is not listed in CISA’s KEV catalog.
+The EPSS score of 0.00032, indicating a very low exploitation probability, suggests the risk of exploitation is unlikely but not impossible.
+Because the flaw can lead to system instability or denial of service, it should be treated with caution.
+The CVSS score of 5.5 indicates a medium risk level.
+The impact depends on whether the affected device is actively used; a server without CX23885 hardware is not impacted even if the driver remains compiled.

 OpenCVE Enrichment